 A: The door can be either field fabricated or store-bought.
-The fabricated door consists of 2 layers of 3/4" plywood and one sheet of 11 gauge steel.
+The fabricated door consists of two layers of 3/4" plywood and one sheet of 11 gauge steel.
 The manufactured door, a hollow metal door and frame 14, 16, or 20 gauge, can be purchased from your local building supply center.
 The 14 gauge door will probably have to be special ordered.
 The 16 and 20 gauge steel doors must be strengthened with a single layer of 14 gauge steel on one side of the door.
 Solid core wood doors in a hollow metal frame will also work if 11 gauge steel sheet is attached to the door.
 Commercial doors which were successfully tested by Texas Tech are listed on the "Tested Doors" page.

 The plywood door is recommended as a sliding pocket door with a supplemental swinging door for daily use.
 The sliding hardware is obtainable from most metal building systems retailers.
 The swing door hardware includes three heavy duty ball bearing hinges and three residential grade mortise deadbolts with a one inch throw.
 Surface applied slide bolts may be used, but the deadbolts are preferable because they are unlockable from either side.

 A: You can, but your neighbors probably would not like it in their neighborhood and you would need some of Bill Gates’s wealth to pay for it, since I doubt any conventional lender will loan money for it.
 The reality is that the walls, roof, windows, doors and garage doors must be missile-resistant and the connections of the structural elements must be capable of withstanding 250 mph wind pressures.
-Missile resistance of walls and even roofs is fairly easy to achieve with current ICF (insulating concrete form) construction, however the connections for long span roofs and tall walls to transfer the loads induced by a 250 mph wind must be 7 ½ times stronger than those routinely required by today’s codes.
+Missile resistance of walls and even roofs is fairly easy to achieve with current ICF (insulating concrete form) construction; however the connections for long span roofs and tall walls to transfer the loads induced by a 250 mph wind must be 7½ times stronger than those routinely required by today’s codes.
 Then, the issue is how to protect the numerous openings (doors and windows) routinely found in a home.
 Realistically speaking, it is not practical, much less reasonable, to build a tornado-proof house.
-Research has shown that what is practical and reasonable is to do a better job of building your home with good wind resistance connections (wind clips, anchor bolts and proper nailing of wall and roof diaphragms) and include a shelter within the home.
+Research has shown that what is practical and reasonable is to do a better job of building your home with good wind resistance connections (wind clips, anchor bolts and proper nailing of wall and roof diaphragms) and then include a shelter within the home.
 Your neighbors, your banker and your "pocket book" will thank you.

 To build a wind-resistant house is possible, and even reasonable.
-Even in a major tornado such as the Oklahoma City tornadoes of 1999, very few areas were actually subject to the highest-level (what would be considered F4-F5 winds).
-So having a well-constructed house with wind-resistant features will certainly minimize the damage in strong winds and possibly even in all but the central portion of the strongest tornadoes.
+Even in a major tornado such as the Oklahoma City tornadoes of 1999, very few areas were actually subject to the highest-level wind speeds (what would be considered F4-F5 winds).
+So, having a well-constructed house with wind-resistant features will certainly minimize the damage in strong winds and possibly even in all but the central portion of the strongest tornadoes.
 Many of these features are much easier and less expensive to implement at the time of construction.
 If you are building a new house, please consider these features.
 Do not assume your contractor will be familiar with these techniques.
 To get information on wind-resistant features, see "Protecting your House".
 Many of the publications listed are available free of charge on-line or as a paper.

 A: There are two options for a shelter: a site-built shelter or a commercially manufactured shelter.
-A site-built shelter is built into your house; for example a closet or bathroom of your house is built as a shelter.
-If you are interested in a site-built shelter, you should obtain a copy of FEMA 320, Taking Shelter from the Storm, which includes information and plans for the in-residence shelter.
+A site-built shelter is built into your house; for example, a closet or bathroom of your house is built as a shelter.
+If you are interested in a site-built shelter, you should obtain a copy of FEMA 320: Taking Shelter from the Storm which includes information and plans for the in-residence shelter.
 FEMA 320 can be viewed on-line or ordered from FEMA Publications by calling toll-free 888-565-3896.
 Just give your name and address and a free copy of the booklet will be sent to you.

 If you purchase a commercially manufactured shelter, it will either be in one piece or several pieces which fit together.
 There are above-ground, below-ground and partially below-ground models.
 For any shelter which is partially or completely above-ground, the walls must be resistant to debris impact.
 Shelters which have been successfully tested for debris impact resistance by Texas Tech are listed on the “Tested Shelters” page.
 For below-ground shelters, the door should be resistant to debris impact.
 For doors which have been tested for debris impact resistance by Texas Tech are listed on the “Tested Doors” page.
 Please carefully read the first paragraph on each of these pages.